mayouni/stzlib/libraries/stzlib/doc/quickers/stz-notes-quickers.md

 ---

-Your content is clear and engaging.
-Here's a slightly refined version to polish the language further:

----

 ## @@(): Clarity Through Readable Representation

 >`@@(val)` is a Softanza small function, akin to a **pair of glasses** that enhances vision by providing a readable string representation of any value `val`.